sebsto/amplify-ios-workshop/workshop/instructions/content/_index.md

 ### Audience

-This workshop assumes you are familiar with iOS development and tools, the Swift programing language, and typing commands in the Terminal.
+This workshop assumes you are familiar with iOS development and tools: Xcode, the Swift programing language, and typing commands in the Terminal.

 This workshop can be completed just with copy / paste - it is not required to type code or even to understand the code you copy/paste to follow instructions.
 However, familiarity with code will help you to get the most out of this workshop.